LHRLAB/ChatKBQA/README.md

 ## Dataset

-Experiments are conducted on 3 semantic parsing benchmarks WebQSP, CWQ and GrailQA.
+Experiments are conducted on 2 KBQA benchmarks WebQSP, CWQ.

 ### WebQSP